equinix-labs/otel-cli/README.md

 ### Endpoint URIs

 otel-cli deviates from the OTel specification for endpoint URIs.
-Mainly, otel-cli supports bare host:port for grpc endpoints.
+Mainly, otel-cli supports bare host:port for grpc endpoints and continues to default to gRPC.
 The optional http/json is not supported by opentelemetry-go so otel-cli does not support it.
 To use gRPC with an http endpoint, set the protocol with --protocol or the envvar.

    * bare `host:port` endpoints are assumed to be gRPC and are not supported for HTTP
    * `http://` and `https://` are assumed to be HTTP unless --protocol is set to `grpc`.